limey-bean/Anacapa/README.md

 Anacapa Toolkit scripts for CRUX, Anacapa Sequence QC and ASV Parsing using dada2 and Taxonomic Assignment using Bowtie 2 and BLCA can be run locally on a personal computer (-l see optional arguments below), or in a High Performance Computing Environment (HPC).

 To install Anacapa and its dependencies see the instructions below.
-Alternativley to Anacapa can be downloaded with all of its dependencies in a Singularity container that was developed specifically for Anacapa by Code for Science and Society (https://codeforscience.org/).

- For instructions on how to run Anacapa in the Singularity container in a linux environment or on a MAC or PC in a virtual environment on see https://github.com/datproject/anacapa-container and  http://www.ucedna.com/software/.
+Alternatively, Anacapa can be downloaded with all of its dependencies in a Singularity container that was developed specifically for Anacapa by Code for Science and Society (https://codeforscience.org/).For instructions on how to run Anacapa in the Singularity container in a linux environment or on a Mac or PC in a virtual environment on see https://github.com/datproject/anacapa-container and  http://www.ucedna.com/software/.

  __ranacapa__ instructions and scripts can be accessed at https://github.com/gauravsk/ranacapa.